-This is a list of all translational biomedicine courses.
-For more information, see Translational Biomedicine.
+This is a list of courses with the subject code TBM.
+For more information, see Translational Biomedicine (Graduate College) in the Catalog.

 TBM:5000 Translational Biomedical Research arr.